8th Rifle Division (Soviet Union): First formation: 1918–1941

-On the first day of the war the Division HQ came under aerial bombardment.
-On 23 June 1941 the Division held the front in the Ščučyn region as well.
-On 25 June 1941 the division conduct a withdrawal while the Białystok and, because the prisoners were rounded up.
-On 27 June 1941, at the headquarters of the front had no information not only about the division, but also on 10th Army, which included the division.
+On the first day of the war, the division headquarters came under aerial bombardment, but retained control of its units; the left-flank 310th Rifle Regiment fought a ten-hour losing battle for Kolno.
+By 23 June 1941, the division continued to hold the front in the Ščučyn area.
+On 26 June, the division began to withdraw from semi-encircirclement near Osowiec.
+By 27 June, the front headquarters had lost contact with the 10th Army, which included the division.

-By 1 July 1941 the division was still part of 1st Rifle Corps, but 1st Rifle Corps had been diverted directly to the Western Front.
-In early July, the division was destroyed in the Białystok area, as part of the German encirclement west of Minsk but unorganized resistance continued until the end of July.
+By 1 July 1941 the division was still part of 1st Rifle Corps, but the corps was diverted directly to the Western Front.
+In early July, the division was destroyed in the Białystok area, as part of the German encirclement west of Minsk but individual groups continued unorganized resistance until August.
 The division was officially disbanded on 19 September 1941.